josephdprince/Library-System/README.md

 ## Class Diagram
  ![alt text](https://github.com/cs100/final-project-jprin012-pkati001-ryang038/blob/master/Library%20Book%20System.png)
+The library system is in charge of holding all of the books and will only have the file of one user open at a time (whoever is logged in).
+There are 2 types of users, a     standard user and an admin.
+An admin should be able to do everything a standard user can do plus the ability to add and remove books from the library.
+The select class will be used to facilitate user book recommendations so it would be an aggregation.

  > ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.